blackducksoftware/detect-ado/overview.md

 ## Overview ##

-The [Black Duck by Synopsys](https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html) plugin for TFS and Azure DevOps allows automatic identification of open source security vulnerabilities during your application build process.
+The [Synopsys Detect](https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html) plugin for Azure DevOps allows automatic identification of open source security vulnerabilities during your application build process.
 The integration allows you to enforce policies configured in Black Duck to receive alerts and fail builds when policy violations are met.

+## What is Synopsys Detect? ##
+Synopsys Detect (formerly Hub Detect) consolidates the functionality of Black Duck™ and Coverity™ on Polaris™ tools into a single tool.
+Synopsys Detect also makes it easier to set up and scan code bases using a variety of languages and package managers.

 ## What is Black Duck? ##